-The proposed five-year plan and opportunity for public comment will also be posted to these internal websites as well as information on how to make a public comment regarding the plan.
+The five-year plan will also be posted to these internal websites.

 Mission Statement of District Attorney Eric Gonzalez

 A Brooklyn native and career prosecutor, DA Gonzalez has always approached his role as prosecutor with a deep commitment to justice and fairness.
 This commitment continues to drive him as the leader of one of the nation's largest, most diverse, and innovative prosecutors' offices.
 Under DA Gonzalez' direction, the members of the Office of the Kings County District Attorney work tirelessly to keep Brooklyn safe and strengthen community trust by ensuring fairness and equal justice for all.
 With more than 2.8 million residents, Kings County (Brooklyn) is the most populous county in New York State and, taken separately, the fourth-largest municipality in the country.
 The Brooklyn District Attorney's Office investigates and prosecutes crime, helps victims, and implements crime prevention strategies to improve public safety and the quality of life.
 Our staff of more than 1,200 employees is dedicated to serving with integrity, compassion, and an unstinting commitment to justice worthy of the public's trust.